seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 He shall not, Isabel, if you give me love.

 **ISABELLA**
-I know your virtue hath a licence in’t,
+I know your virtue hath a licence in't,
 Which seems a little fouler than it is,
 To pluck on others.